KhronosGroup/OpenXR-Tutorials/tutorial/1-introduction.rst

 	All the files listed above with `../Common/*.*` are available to download below.
 In the next section, you will find the links and discussion of their usage.
 This tutorial includes all the graphics APIs header and cpp files; you only need to download the files for your chosen API.

-	Add the following code to `CMakeLists.txt`:
+	Add the following code to `Chapter2/CMakeLists.txt`:

 	.. literalinclude:: ../Chapter2/CMakeLists.txt
 		:language: cmake